sarathsajan/RCKR_challenge/README.md

 * If co-ordinates are missing for any country use 0.000 N 0.000 E

 *Population limit: 1000*

 *Note: Population limit will change at random intervals.
-So please make sure answer is computed for the correct population limit before submitting.*
-*(meaning population limit can be a random number, could be 1000, 34252, 799, 2452477 etc)*
+So please make sure answer is computed for the correct population limit before submitting.
+Which means population limit can be a random number, could be 1000, 34252, 799, 2452477 etc*